tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 HMAC-SHA256(URL.Decode(UTF8.Encode(StringToSign))) = a39+YozJhGp6miujGymjRpN8tsrQfLo9Z3i8IRyIpnQ=
 ```

  The shared access signature specifies read permissions on the **pictures** container for the designated interval.
-Note that the resource represented by the request URL is a blob, but the shared access signature is specified on the container.
+The resource represented by the request URL is a blob, but the shared access signature is specified on the container.
 It's also possible to specify it on the blob itself.

 ```
 GET https://myaccount.blob.core.windows.net/pictures/profile.jpg?sv=2013-08-15&st=2013-08-16&se=2013-08-17&sr=c&sp=r&rscd=file;%20attachment&rsct=binary &sig=YWJjZGVmZw%3d%3d&sig=a39%2BYozJhGp6miujGymjRpN8tsrQfLo9Z3i8IRyIpnQ%3d HTTP/1.1

 ```

- For a client making a request with this signatures, the [Get Blob](Get-Blob.md) operation will be executed if the following criteria are met:
+ For a client making a request with this signature, the [Get Blob](Get-Blob.md) operation will be executed if the following criteria are met:

 -   The signature in the request successfully authenticates against the storage account.